BlinkDL/RWKV-LM/README.md

 Removing the maxK limitation will also make it easy to clean the state of a KV-V channel, by using a huge K.

 ## Explaining the code for RWKV-3 GPT mode

-Note: this is for the latest RWKV-3 model.

 ### The GPT mode - overview